staciawyman/blender/README.md

             <path to control bamfile> \
             <guide sequence> <output directory> ["options"]

 This will run blender with option c set to 3 (details below), this means the program will run quickly, but may miss some very sparsely covered off target sites.
-I recommend running it initiall with c set to 3 (the default) and then running again (it may take several days, depending on the number of reads in your bamfile).
+I recommend running it initiall with c set to 3 (the default) and then running again with c set to 2 (it may take several days, depending on the number of reads in your bamfile).

 ## To run the blender script directly: